VCUMedicalPhysics/structure-naming/README.md

 <br>setenv LD_LIBRARY_PATH ${LD_LIBRARY_PATH}:/opt/csw/lib
 <br>setenv STRUCTURENAMING "your install directory"</b>
 <br><br>
+The exact variables to set should be provided at the end of the install process.
+This document assumes you will be using c-shell (csh).
 There will be a slightly different process of setting the environmental variables if you use a different shell, but instructions can be found online.
 <br><br>

+#Installing structure-naming
 After Qt4 is installed, download and unzip the structure-naming-master git repository.
 In the structure-naming-master directory run the following commands to compile the program:
 <br><b><i>qmake -project
 <br>qmake structure-naming-master.pro